pomdtr/smallweb-website/docs/guides/custom-commands.md

-# Smallweb Plugins
+# Custom Commands

-The smallweb CLI can be extended with plugins.
-To create a new plugin, just create a script in `$SMALLWEB_DIR/.smallweb/plugins`.
+The smallweb CLI can be extended with custom commands.
+To create a new command, just create a script in `$SMALLWEB_DIR/.smallweb/commands`.
 The script name (without the extension) will be mapped to a cli subcommand.

-Ex: if i create the following file as `$SMALLWEB_DIR/.smallweb/plugins/edit.sh`:
+Ex: if i create the following file as `$SMALLWEB_DIR/.smallweb/commands/edit.sh`:

 ```sh
 #!/bin/sh